iotaledger/identity.rs/didcomms_spec.md

 ```

 #### Authentication Response
-The authenticator answers with an `authenticationResponse`, quoting the request it answers to and providing a `signature` of the `authenticationRequest` field, which is the complete original `authenticationRequest`.
+The <u>authenticator</u> answers with an `authenticationResponse`, quoting the `authenticationRequest` it answers to and providing a `signature` of the `authenticationRequest` field, which is the complete original `authenticationRequest`.

 ###### Layout